The-Jay-Aher/DevOps/IAC/Terraform/README.md

 **Setting the Base** -

--   An infrastructure created through Terraform is `tied to the` underlying Terraform configuration in state file.
+-   An infrastructure created through Terraform is `tied to the` underlying Terraform configuration in the state file.

 **What If?** -

--   What if we have multiple state files for single Terraform configuration?
+-   What if we have multiple state files for a single Terraform configuration?
 -   Can we manage different env's through it separately?

 **Introducing Terraform Workspaces** -